 The Best VPN Extensions For Firefox

 We’ve searched the web for the best VPN extensions for Firefox.
-Three of them are from some of the best commercial VPN providers.
+Four of them are from some of the best commercial VPN providers.
 Two require a subscription while the third is free if you just use the browser extension.
-The other two are from lesser-known providers but they offer a good mix of security, privacy and performance.
+The last is a lesser-known provider, but they offer a good mix of security, privacy and performance.